Key Events Webhook

-You can use the Register a new Key Events webhook on a Lock specifying 3 parameters: the Lock you want to track Key events for, it’s Lock Holder, and the webhook URL you want to get the reports at.
+Use the Register Webook to endpoint specifying two parameters: the Lock you want to track Access Events for, and the webhook URL you want to get the reports at.

 Here's an example webhook registration request: